- 2. | Omloop Het Nieuwsblad – general classification

 View Article View Article

-As a specialist on the cobbles, Lukasz Wiśniowski is one of the key riders for the spring classics, which he proved by finishing second at Omloop Het Nieuwsblad in 2018, fifth and eighth at Kuurne-Bruxelles-Kuurne in 2016 and 2018 respectively, and claimed second overall in 2016 at Driedaagse van West-Vlaanderen, which featured a short prologue.
+2020 will be Lukasz Wiśniowski’s second season in the orange CCC Team squad.
+As a specialist on the cobbles, Wiśniowski is one of the key riders for the spring classics.
+He proved that by finishing second at Omloop Het Nieuwsblad in 2018, fifth and eighth at Kuurne-Bruxelles-Kuurne in 2016 and 2018 respectively, and claimed second overall in 2016 at Driedaagse van West-Vlaanderen, which featured a short prologue.
 In 2013, Wiśniowski recorded a double at the U23 Polish National Championships, winning both the road race and the individual time trial.

 I knew I wanted to be a professional cyclist when…